Texas Labor Laws

 What are Texas Overtime Laws?

-Following state and federal law, employees who work more than 40 hours in a workweek are entitled to receive:
+Following federal and Texas overtime laws, employees who work more than 40 hours in a workweek are entitled to receive either:

-• Overtime pay which is calculated at 1.5 times their regular hourly wage
+• Overtime pay calculated at 1.5 times their regular hourly wage or

-• ‘Comp time’ which is estimated at 1.5 hours of time off for every hour of work performed as overtime
+• Compensatory time off (comp time) estimated at 1.5 hours of time off for every hour of work performed as overtime

 Employees can accrue up to 240 hours of compensatory time off in a single year.
 Employees engaged in public safety jobs, emergency services, and seasonal occupations can accrue 480 hours of comp time.